 - You would rather not think about being raped

-- You, or a friend, has been raped and you would rather forget it.
+- You, or a friend, has been raped

 These are the very reasons you should read this book.